-The Audit Committee of the Board of Directors of the Company consists of Henry B. Tippie (Chairman), Wilton Looney, Bill J. Dismuke and James B. Williams.
-The Audit Committee held five meetings during the fiscal year ended December 31, 2012, including a meeting to review the Company's Form 10-K for the year ended December 31, 2011.
+The Audit Committee of the Board of Directors of the Company consists of Henry B. Tippie (Chairman), Bill J. Dismuke, James B. Williams and Larry L. Prince, all of whom are independent as discussed below.
+The Audit Committee held five meetings during the fiscal year ended December 31, 2014, including a meeting to review the Company's Form 10-K for the year ended December 31, 2013.
 The Board of Directors has determined that all of the Audit Committee members are independent as that term is defined by the rules of the Securities and Exchange Commission ("SEC") and the New York Stock Exchange ("NYSE").
 The Board of Directors has also determined that all of the Audit Committee members are "Audit Committee Financial Experts" as defined in the SEC rules.
-Additionally, the Board of Directors has determined that the simultaneous service by Mr. James B. Williams on the Audit Committees of three other publicly traded companies does not impair his ability to effectively serve on the Audit Committee of RPC.
 The Audit Committee meets with the Company's independent registered public accountants, internal auditor, Chief Executive Officer and Chief Financial Officer to review the scope and results of audits and recommendations made with respect to controls over financial reporting and specific accounting and financial reporting issues.
 The Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding from the Company for, outside legal, accounting or other advisors as it deems necessary to carry out its duties.
 The Audit Committee charter is available on the Company's website at www.rpc.net under the Governance section.